Ayolland/borksy/README.md

 Borksy uses jQuery (don't even start) to assemble and compile text files and user input into a final HTML file that runs the Bitsy game.

-**NOTE:** Font data and customizer will be soon deprecated when a future version of Bitsy is released that reworks dialog display.
-This feature will hopefully be back at a later date, but with new fonts.
+**NOTE:** Font data and customizer is now deprecated as of Bitsy 5.1.
+Use Bitsy's font tools.

 Current features:
 * Hacks are loaded from Github using AJAX